SOM Biotech

 SOM Innovation Biotech, S.A.
 (SOM Biotech), is a private pharmaceutical company focused on the accelerated discovery and development of therapies for orphan diseases through a proprietary artificial intelligence-based drug discovery technology and developing strategic partnerships with major research centers and pharmaceutical companies.
 The company was founded in 2009 in Barcelona, Spain.

-AI Drug Discovery Technology

-SOMAI PRO Technology is a proprietary AI-based drug discovery technology of SOM Biotech.
-It is based on Artificial Intelligence and operates by the identification of Molecular field maps.

-The company successfully applies SOMAI PRO technology to identify drugs effective for any therapeutic area of interest by the identification of new unknown targets of drugs, as well as to identify new indications for the drugs.
-The main strength of AI technology is that it identifies the mechanisms of action (biological activity) of molecules and determines its non-structural analogs with similar biological activity.
-This is a key differentiating factor in relation to most of other AI-based approaches, which use methods based on data mining, structural similarity, or the target structure.
-The technology allows to reduce costs and time for drug development, providing a high level of success and reliable patent protection.
-SOMAI PRO is suited to be applied for any therapeutic area and for new chemical entities.
+The company successfully applies SOMAI PRO technology to identify effective drugs for any therapeutic area of interest in identifying new drug targets, as well as to identify new indications for drugs.
+The main strength of AI technology is that it identifies the mechanisms of action (biological activity) of molecules and determines their non-structural analogues with similar biological activity.
+This is a key differentiating factor compared to most other AI-based approaches, which use methods based on data mining, structural similarity, or target structure.
+The technology reduces drug development costs and time, providing a high level of success and reliable patent protection.